squid-cache/squid-cache.github.io/Features/Authentication.rst

 http_access allow all
 }}}

 This way the ''http_access'' line still matches.
-But it's the ''dummy'' ACL which is now last in the line.
-Since ''dummy'' is a static ACL (that always matches) and has nothing to do with authentication you will find that the access is just denied.
+But it's the ''all'' ACL which is now last in the line.
+Since ''all'' is a static ACL (that always matches) and has nothing to do with authentication you will find that the access is just denied.